intel-staging/ort/torch_ort_inference/pypi-readme.md

 For quick start, explore the [samples](https://github.com/pytorch/ort/tree/main/torch_ort_inference/tests) for Bert Sequence Classification and Image Classification scenarios.

 ## License
-OpenVINO™ Torch-ORT is licensed under [MIT](https://github.com/pytorch/ort/blob/main/LICENSE).
+OpenVINO™ Integration with Torch-ORT is licensed under [MIT](https://github.com/pytorch/ort/blob/main/LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ## Support
 Please submit your questions, feature requests and bug reports via [GitHub Issues](https://github.com/pytorch/ort/issues).

 ## How to Contribute
-We welcome community contributions to OpenVINO Torch-ORT.
+We welcome community contributions to OpenVINO™ Integration with Torch-ORT.
 If you have an idea for improvement:

 * Share your proposal via [GitHub Issues](https://github.com/pytorch/ort/issues).
 * Submit a [Pull Request](https://github.com/pytorch/ort/pulls).